What Might Bereavement Feel Like?

 - An opportunity to attend the funeral and contribute to the way the service is run.

-Further information on children and funerals can be found at http://www.stchristophers.org.uk/candle
+Further information on children and funerals can be found at St Christophers

 Talking reduces both isolation and anxiety.
 It enables children to understand their own experience of bereavement and that of others.
 It fosters an ability to cope, and empowers them with a more positive outlook.

 It can be a difficult and emotional time supporting someone who has been bereaved.
 Your instinct is to make things better and it can be frustrating when you can’t, or when your friend or family member is reacting in a way you don’t really understand.
-Read through the section on Coping with Bereavement and Grief to get an idea of how they might be feeling.
+Read through our help pages to get an idea of how they might be feeling.
 Then take a look at the information below for some more tips on how you might be able to support someone dealing with the loss of a loved one.

 The main way to support someone who has been bereaved is simply to be there for them and to let them know you are there.
 Bereaved people can often feel quite isolated, especially after the funeral and once a few weeks or months have passed, when support tends to drop off.
 At this time, it can seem to the bereaved person that everyone else has moved on from the loss and that they are left to cope with it on their own.
 Having someone to talk to and offer practical and emotional support can feel invaluable.